jacobweber/browser_remote/README.md

+## Browser Remote

+Allows you to evaluate and execute JavaScript expressions in a browser, by making a request to a local web server.
+Useful for automation.

+### Installation

 Install the `browser_remote` application anywhere on your machine, e.g. in `/path/to/browser_remote`.

 Follow the instructions [here](https://developer.chrome.com/docs/extensions/develop/concepts/native-messaging#native-messaging-host) to create a native messaging host manifest file for your browser(s).